srlabs/phink/README.md

  - [ ] Proper binary usage
  - [ ] Fuzzing guidance through WASM coverage
  - [ ] Custom fuzzing dashboard
- - [ ] Create seeds out of code-base
+ - [ ] Seeds and constants extraction out of code-base
  - [ ] Provision of a specified on-chain state
  - [ ] Handling of multiple blocks within the same state
  - [ ] Crafting multiple `messages` in the same transaction